EmeraldCityIT/Central-Intelligence-Agency-takeover-of-Army-D.U.M.B.-at-Fort-Lawton/README.md

 # Central-Intelligence-Agency-takeover-of-Army-D.U.M.B.-at-Fort-Lawton
 The human trafficking cartel Central Intelligence agency Serco and China are running an underground organ transplant clinic in the "VA Hospital" at fort lawton.
+Tunnels are used to supply organs delivered through Seattle mainline sewage lines from Interbay Pump House, Interbay Self Storage, Seattle Secret Service / China Freight, Bell Harbor Convention Center, Port of Seattle, and Seattle National Guard Armory.